Language

 Key takeaways

-KYC policies involve conducting periodic customer evaluations that include analyzing their transaction history and business relationship to identify any suspicious activities.
+KYC policies involve conducting periodic customer evaluations that include analyzing their transaction history and business relationships to identify any suspicious activities.
 Typically, the number of reviews depends on the level of risk posed by a particular customer.
 High-risk clients are usually reviewed each year, while for medium-risk and low-risk ones, this span is longer—every three or five years, respectively.

-But the traditional risk-based approach is continually changing, revealing a move from periodic manual reviews to KYC automation allowing ongoing reviews.
+However, the traditional risk-based approach is continually changing, revealing a move from periodic manual reviews to KYC automation allowing ongoing reviews.
 This proactive framework is called perpetual KYC (pKYC), since all checks are conducted in real time, providing daily or even hourly updates on customer information.

 Key takeaways